alloba/book-of-hours-notes/books/The Locksmith's Dream - Portions and Proportions.md

 ### Study Complete Description
 I've Read...

-'The finest artisans all dream of the White Door in the end.
+'The finest artisans all dream of [[The White Door]] in the end.
 I'm no artisan, only a scholar.
 I think there's a Secret that all these artisans know, but I think that Secret is only half the story.'